Home/Nutritional Comparison

 Freeze-Dried Orange

-Freeze-dried oranges retain most of the nutrients and flavor of fresh oranges while providing a lightweight, shelf-stable option for snacking and cooking.
+Freeze-dried oranges retain most of the nutrients and flavor of fresh oranges while providing a lightweight, shelf-stable option.
+They are rich in vitamin C and dietary fiber, making them a nutritious snack.

 American Hackberry